zig-republic/zig-republic/republic-bylaws.rst

 Senators
 --------
 Each partner guild shall be granted one seat in the Senate to be occupied by its Guild Leader or a duly appointed representative.
-The primary duty of a Senator is to represent his or her guildin all matters pertaining to The Republic at large.
+The primary duty of a Senator is to represent his or her guild in all matters pertaining to The Republic at large.

 Deputy Senators
 ---------------
-Each partner guild shall appoint one or more Deputy Senators to serve as Senator *pro tempore* if such need arises.
+Each partner guild shall appoint one or more Deputy Senators to serve as Senator *pro tempore* if the need arises.
 While this position is typically assigned to a guild's Community Relations Officer, this is not a requirement.

 Powers and Authority